Jordi1990/aioaquacell/README.md

 # Aioaquacell

-Asynchronous library to retrieve details of your Aquacell water softener device
+Asynchronous library to retrieve details of your Aquacell water softener device.
+This API is reverse engineered from the official Android application.

 ## Requirements

 - aiohttp
-- aioboto3
+- aiobotocore
 - requests_aws4auth
 - pycognito
 - aws_request_signer
 - botocore
+- botocore3

 ## Usage